 Vacancies

-Find your next opportunity with us.
+Find your next opportunity with us

 Current vacancies

-Full-time (35 hours), permanent, based in Edinburgh
+Full-time (35 hours), temporary (6 months) post, based in Edinburgh

 To apply please email recruitment@rbge.org.uk with:

-- a covering letter outlining the skills, knowledge and experience you’d bring to the post
+•A covering letter outlining the skills, knowledge and experience you’d bring to the post

-Interview date: Tuesday, 29 April 2025
+Interview date: w/c 7 July 2025

-Recruitment Information: Job description and person specification
+Recruitment information: Job description and person specification

 If you have not heard from us within 2 weeks of the closing date, please assume that your application has not been shortlisted.
 No recruitment agencies please.

-Full-time (35 hours), permanent, based in Edinburgh
+Full time (35 hours), permanent post, based in Edinburgh

 To apply please email recruitment@rbge.org.uk with:

-• a covering letter outlining the skills, knowledge and experience you’d bring to the post
+- A covering letter outlining the skills, knowledge and experience you’d bring to the post

-• a completed equal opportunities questionnaire: EOQ form
+- A completed equal opportunities questionnaire: EOQ Form

-Interview date: Thursday, 1 May 2025
+Interview date: Monday 7 July 2025

 If you have not heard from us within 2 weeks of the closing date, please assume that your application has not been shortlisted.
 No recruitment agencies please.